"A study published in 2020 found that the existing 'one-size-fits-all' approach to CPR training is insufficient" (Dobbie et al., 2020)

 To better understand why CPR training is engaging less with diverse communities, we spoke with experienced first aid community trainers and healthcare BLS experts.
 They explained that a lack of accurate or inclusive advertising could be a significant factor in low engagement within these communities.
 Studies show that, across both commercial and public service advertisements, people engage more strongly and form deeper attachments with services and goods advertised in a way that reflects their community.

 Those we spoke with explained that most CPR training advertising depicts Caucasian trainers carrying out CPR on Caucasian manikins, generally to Caucasian learners.
-It’s unlikely, they believe, that such publicity will be as effective in engaging Black, Asian and minority ethnic communities as more representative advertising might be.
+It’s unlikely, they believe, that such publicity will be as effective in engaging minority ethnic groups as more representative advertising might be.

 To delve further, we invited Dr Adam Boulton from the University of Warwick for an in-depth discussion on the barriers to bystander CPR training in diverse communities.
 Dr Boulton’s clinical and research work focuses on resuscitation and care of the critically ill, from their initial prehospital treatment to post-resuscitation and critical care management.
 Recently his research has been investigating and tackling health inequalities for OHCA patients.
-Dr Boulton indicated multiple possible reasons for the health inequalities and poorer access to community CPR and defibrillation amongst Black, Asian and ethnic minority communities These included poorer access to CPR training, cost of training, competing interest in daily life, mistrust of authorities, and language barriers.
+Dr Boulton indicated multiple possible reasons for the health inequalities and poorer access to community CPR and defibrillation amongst ethnic minority groups.
+These included poorer access to CPR training, cost of training, competing interests in daily life, mistrust of authorities, and language barriers.

 A study published in 2020 found that the existing ‘one-size-fits-all’ approach to CPR training is insufficient.
 It went on to discuss similar points raised by Dr Boulton, with participants in the qualitative study highlighting that CPR training is “only one of 100 other things they have to worry about”, with others referencing environmental barriers such as fear of violence, financial struggles and mistrust of the police.